hjicks/gathesis/proposal.md

 and hardware, and can cause kernel panics since they include kernel level code.
 Thus reusing existing infrastructure would get us to the goal with less effort and better results.

-The solution we propose is to implement an back-end which talks to `/dev/vmm` using *ioctl*(2) system call, and handles management of vCPUs^[Virtual CPUs], without the overhead of emulation that TCG currently suffers from, as shown in Figure 2.
+The solution we propose is to implement a back-end which talks to `/dev/vmm` using *ioctl*(2) system call, and handles management of vCPUs^[Virtual CPUs], without the overhead of emulation that TCG currently suffers from, as shown in Figure 2.